Virginia Counseling Degrees & Licenses

 James Madison University – Department of Graduate Psychology

-James Madison University’s school counseling master’s in education degree is obtainable in three calendar years if students begin their coursework in the summer.
-Students can also pursue the clinical mental health counseling program that confers both the master of arts and the educational specialist degrees after three years and 60 credits.
+James Madison University’s school counseling master’s in education degree can be completed in three calendar years if students begin their coursework in the summer.
+Students can also pursue the clinical mental health counseling program, which confers both the master of arts and the educational specialist degrees after three years and 60 credits.

 JMU offers small, experiential classes that rarely involve more than ten students.
 Upon graduation from the CMHC program, students can pursue licensure in Virginia as a Licensed Professional Counselor.